vitordcgomes/AI-travel-agent/README.md

      node server.js -p 8080
      ```

-  2. Now just open `index.html` file through Live Server VSCode Extension, or by just opening the file on your browser and have fun 😄.
+  2. Now just open `index.html` file through Live Server VSCode Extension, or by just opening the file on your browser, and have fun 😄.